epearcecrump/poseEstimationC-/README.md

 `make`

+This will create an executable called `main`, which can be run by following the instructions below.

 ## 2) How to call the program using the command line arguments:

 To view all the possible option flags for executing the program, run either: